Astruum0/ytrack/subjects/car-interfaces/README.md

 Alright now let's take a look at what we call Interfaces !

-Create a file named `VehiculeInterfaces.cs`.
+Create a file named `CarInterfaces.cs`.
 In the namespace `CSharpDiscovery.Quest04`, create 2 interfaces `IThermalCar` and `IElectricCar`.

 The `IThermalCar` interface must contains: